• Skip to content

 Holds Team Members Accountable

-Teams are only as effective as its ability to get things done.
-Team leaders make sure the team members understand their expectations for completing goals, adhering to ground rules, and completing team assignments on time.
+Teams are only as effective as their ability to get things done.
+Team leaders ensure the team members understand their expectations for completing goals, adhering to ground rules, and completing team assignments on time.

 Eliminates Un-compliant Team Members

-Team leaders spend time developing teams but there are occasions when team members simply don’t play by the rules.
-While this is a rare occasion, team leaders need to be able to make the tough call and eliminate members of the team who hold the team back by not complying with ground rules and not meeting expectations.
+Team leaders spend time developing teams, but there are occasions when team members simply don’t play by the rules.
+While this is a rare occasion, team leaders need to be able to make the tough call and eliminate team members who hold the team back by not complying with ground rules and not meeting expectations.

 Monitors Progress Toward Goals

-At the end of the day getting the job done is all that matters.
-A team leader will review and monitor team progress toward goals.
+At the end of the day, getting the job done is all that matters.
+A team leader will review and monitor the team’s progress toward goals.

 This includes reminding the team of key milestones and holding members accountable for achieving tasks by predetermined timelines.